Analí Cabrera

 Ana Luisa Cabrera Villarreal (21 June 1959 – 21 June 2011), known by the stage name Analí Cabrera and also as Chelita, was a Peruvian actress, vedette, athlete, and dancer.
 She was part of the cast of the hit comedy television program Risas y salsa.

-Her long and distinguished career was recognized and awarded by the Ministry of Labor and Promotion of Employment.
+Her long and distinguished career was recognized and awarded by the Ministry of Labour and Promotion of Employment.

 Biography

 Early years

 Born on 21 June 1959 in Lima, Analí Cabrera was the eldest daughter of a family of 14.
 She belonged to the group Histrión in which, along with Adolfo Chuiman, she started in acting, although her first salaries were received as a café-théâtre dancer.

 1980–1999: Risas y salsa

 Cabrera jumped to fame in the sketch called El jefecito, starring along with Antonio Salim in the Saturday comedy program Risas y salsa.
 She also participated in others, such as El Matrimonio, Amor imposible, and La guerra de los sexos.

 She was married to Rodolfo Carrión, who played the secretary of El jefecito, for eight years.